CoinCulture/evm-tools/analysis/guide.md

 JUMP can be used to jump to arbitrary points in the program, and those points must be a JUMPDEST.
 The PUSH1-PUSH32 opcodes push anywhere from 1 to 32 bytes to the stack.
 The DUP1-DUP16 opcodes push a duplicate of one of the top 16 elements of the stack to the top of the stack.
-The SWAP1-SWAP16 opcodes swap the top element of the stack with any of the preceeding 16.
+The SWAP1-SWAP16 opcodes swap the top element of the stack with any of the preceding 16.
 The LOG opcodes enable event logging which is recorded in blocks and can be verified efficiently by light clients.
 Finally, CALL and CREATE allow contracts to call and create other contracts, respectively, while RETURN returns a chunk of memory from a call, and SUICIDE causes the contract to be destroyed and return all funds to a specified address.